Twingate/terraform-provider-twingate/docs/data-sources/user.md

 page_title: "twingate_user Data Source - terraform-provider-twingate"
 subcategory: ""
 description: |-
-  Twingate users.
-For more information, see Twingate's documentation https://docs.twingate.com/docs/users.
+  Users in Twingate can be given access to Twingate Resources and may either be added manually or automatically synchronized with a 3rd party identity provider.
+For more information, see see Twingate's documentation https://docs.twingate.com/docs/users.
 ---

 # twingate_user (Data Source)

-Twingate users.
-For more information, see Twingate's [documentation](https://docs.twingate.com/docs/users).
+Users in Twingate can be given access to Twingate Resources and may either be added manually or automatically synchronized with a 3rd party identity provider.
+For more information, see see Twingate's [documentation](https://docs.twingate.com/docs/users).

 ## Example Usage